Skip to content

 Roofing in metro St. Louis is a hail-belt and freeze-thaw market with a distinctive concentration of older brick housing inside the city limits and newer architectural-shingle suburbs across the Missouri and Illinois sides of the metro.
 Per the National Severe Storms Laboratory, eastern Missouri and southwestern Illinois sit inside the active mid-Mississippi-Valley hail corridor — multiple significant-hail events per spring season are typical.
 Add ICC climate zone 4A freeze-thaw exposure and a building stock that includes a meaningful share of pre-1950 brick housing, and you get a market where Class 4 impact-rated material is the right floor and where ice-and-water shield discipline is part of any quality replacement.

-If your roof is past 12 years old or has been hit in any storm since 2023, get matched with vetted St. Louis roofers — most network pros offer a free inspection and written hail-damage report.
+If your roof is past 12 years old or has been hit in any storm since 2023, talk to St. Louis roofers in our network — most network pros offer a no-charge inspection and written hail-damage report.

 What's different about roofing in St. Louis